Shopify/react-native-performance/documentation/docs/guides/errors.md

 ### RenderTimeoutError

 `RenderTimeoutError` is thrown when a given screen is not rendered in the time set by `renderTimeoutMillis`.
-This is either because `renderTimeoutMillis` is too small or you probably have forgotten to mark the screen `interactive` via the `PerformanceMeasureView`.
+This is either because:
+- `renderTimeoutMillis` is too small
+- you have forgotten to mark the screen `interactive` via the `PerformanceMeasureView`
+- you used `useStartProfiler` instead of `useResetFlow` hook when re-render is occurring because the flow is essentially being restarted.

 Read more about render timers [here](fundamentals/render-watchdog-timers).